 - AES Key Wrap

-Note that while there is a wide range of mechanisms available for integrity checks, the encryption of the sensitive information itself, including the key must be performed only by 3DES or AES.
+While there are numerous mechanisms for performing integrity checks, the encryption of sensitive information, including the key, must be performed only by 3DES or AES.

 Key Management Systems Must Understand ANSI X9.24/TR-31 Key Blocks